retux-game/retux/README.txt

 There are some command-line options that can be passed.
 Run the game in a terminal with the "-h" command-line option for more information.

+BUILDING LOCALES (FOR DEVELOPERS AND PACKAGERS)

+If you have cloned the source code directly from Git, locales will need to be built for languages other than English to work.
+This step is only necessary if you are a developer, translator, or packager running the source code taken directly from the Git repository.

+To build locales, ensure your system has the msgfmt command (which is a part of gettext), then do the following from the data/locale directory:

+    ./build.py